5 Freeze-Ahead Thanksgiving Recipes You Can Make Right Now

 My very favorite thing to make ahead and freeze for the big day.
 This recipe is for a basic (but delicious!) sauce, but if you’d like to mix it up, how about one of these?
 Thanksgiving Cranberry Sauce, Honey Sweetened Orange, Orange Maple, Apple Cranberry, Spicy Apple, Ginger Pear, Lemon and Miso.
 So many options!

 Freeze gravy, you say?
 Yes!
-When I developed this recipe for Oh My Veggies, I realized with that list of ingredients, there was no reason why this recipe shouldn’t freeze and thaw perfectly.
+Once when I was whipping up this recipe, I realized that with that list of ingredients, there was really no reason why it shouldn’t freeze and thaw perfectly.
 And it did!
 Make it, cool it, freeze it in an airtight container or zipper bag.
 Then pull it out a day or so before Thanksgiving and put it in the freezer.
 Once it’s thawed, you can just heat it up in a saucepan on the stove.
 It looks a little weird cold, but it comes right back together once it heats up.
-See also Easy Vegetarian Onion Gravy and Indian-Spiced Vegan Brown Gravy – my new favorite!
+See also Vegan Garam Masala Brown Gravy – a new favorite!

 Unlike most potato-potatoes, sweet potatoes are perfect for making ahead and freezing.
 Who knew?!
 Not me, until this year.
 I can’t wait to give it a whirl.
 More sweet potato recipes to try: Gingerbread Sweet Potatoes, Best-Ever Sweet Potato Casserole with Apples, or Sweet Potato Casserole Lightened Up.